 Residential IECC Cost Effectiveness Analysis and Results

-The U.S. Department of Energy (DOE) supports the development of cost-effective energy codes and standards to increase efficiency in residential buildings.
+The U.S. Department of Energy (DOE) supports the development of cost-effective energy codes and standards to increase efficiency in residential and commercial buildings.
 Pacific Northwest National Laboratory (PNNL) conducted a series of cost analyses, covering the 2009 and 2012 editions of the International Energy Conservation Code (IECC) for new single- and multi-family homes.
 The evaluation was performed against a 2006 IECC baseline, taking state-specific code amendments into consideration.

 - Energy Analysis: A national comparison of energy savings by climate zone.